 Otherwise, you are not likely to still have evidence from something you purchased several years ago and have not had any dealings with that company since.

 I went back and forth dozens and dozens of times with the incompetent compliance team on this, asking why they ask for the same evidence for something years later, never getting an answer, and just getting endless the usual canned responses with links to their policy stating why they ask for evidence.

 Finally one of them admitted how incompetent they are, not only do they not keep copies of evidence or any record that you ever provided in the first place, they even lost/deleted the evidence I had re-sent during the course of the conversation.

 So what does this mean to the consumer?

-One solution to verify a company that seems too good to be true is to check other directory sites such as yell.com, yelp.com, freeindex.com etc which they may not be monitoring.
-Also social media, Facebook, Twitter, LinkedIn etc. Companies who are in the habit of removing negative reviews will usually not allow posts on their Facebook page without moderation, or will quickly remove anything negative, so this is easy enough to test.
+Another solution to verify a company that seems too good to be true is to check other directory sites such as sitejabber.com, yell.com, yelp.com, freeindex.com etc which they may not be monitoring.
+Also social media, Facebook, Twitter, LinkedIn etc. Companies that are in the habit of removing negative reviews will usually not allow posts on their Facebook page without moderation, or will quickly remove anything negative, so this is easy enough to test.
 No company can remove other people’s tweets though, so check their timeline and do a search for specific phrases.

 If you post reviews on Trustpilot, and you have your own business/website, then I would also suggest doing so anonymously to avoid vindictive retribution from malicious business owners when you post negative reviews.
 When this happens, Trustpilot will not help you, unless you pay them.